Dell-TSE/VMware-Virtual-Cloud-Network-Core-Technical-Skills/06-vSphere-Standard-Switches.md

 ### About Standard Switches

+> [!question]
-Which statements accurately describe standard switches?
+> Which statements accurately describe standard switches?
 Select all options that apply.
 Then click **Submit**.
+>

-- [ ] A standard switch is a virtual switch that is managed by vCenter Server for all the ESXi hosts.
+> - [ ] A standard switch is a virtual switch that is managed by vCenter Server for all the ESXi hosts.
-- [ ] A standard switch differs from a virtual switch because standard switches contain VMkernel ports.
+> - [ ] A standard switch differs from a virtual switch because standard switches contain VMkernel ports.
-- [x] A standard switch is a virtual switch that is configured for a single ESXi host.
+> - [x] A standard switch is a virtual switch that is configured for a single ESXi host.
-- [x] An ESXi host can contain one or more standard switches.
+> - [x] An ESXi host can contain one or more standard switches.

 ### Standard Switch Naming Conventions